jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (4) Any future disposal of the goods is not a taxable supply if, after returning output tax under subsection (3), the person has not—
   (a) claimed a deduction under section 20(3) for the goods, excluding non-integral deductions; and (b) used the goods for the principal purpose of making taxable supplies.

+### 92 Unincorporated bodies electing to become flow-through joint ventures
+(1) This section applies to an unincorporated body that is— (a) a joint venture and not a partnership; and
+  (b) registered before 1 April 2026.
+(2) Despite section 57B(2) applying to an ordinary joint venture, the unincorporated body may, before 1 April 2027, request the Commissioner to cancel its registration and make an election to become a flow-through joint venture under section 57B(2) if—
+  (a) each member agrees in writing to become a flow-through joint venture; and (b) the joint venture notifies the Commissioner in the prescribed form.
+(3) If subsection (2) applies, each member is liable to be registered in accordance with section 51(5C).
+This subsection overrides the specific requirements of section 52(1) about the value of the person’s taxable supplies.
+(4) Despite section 57B(3), an election under section 57B(2) in accordance with subsection (2) takes effect on the date of cancellation and cannot be revoked.

+### 93 Joint ventures applying flow-through treatment before 1 April 2026
+(1) Subsection (4) applies to a joint venture that is not a partnership if, before 1 April 2026, the following criteria are met:
+  (a) the members of the joint venture have consistently adopted a tax position treating the supply and acquisition of goods and services by the joint venture as separate supplies and acquisitions made by the members; and
+  (b) the joint venture is not registered; and
+  (c) each member of the joint venture is registered if the joint venture would have been liable to have been registered under section 51(1).
+(2) In addition to the criteria set out in subsection (1), subsection (4) applies only if the joint venture chooses to become a flow-through joint venture under section 57B(2) before 1 April 2027.
+Such an election takes effect on 1 April 2026 and cannot be revoked.
+(3) If the joint venture does not notify the Commissioner as required by subsection (2) but otherwise fulfils the criteria in subsection (1), the Commissioner may treat the joint venture as a flow-through joint venture with effect on a date the Commissioner determines.
+(4) For taxable periods starting before 1 April 2026, the joint venture is not treated as a person under section 2(1), and section 57 does not apply to the joint venture.

+### 94 Transitional rule to become flow-through joint venture before 1 April 2027
+(1) An ordinary joint venture that has not previously been registered may choose to become a flow-through joint venture under section 57B(2) if—
+  (a) each member agrees in writing to become a flow-through joint venture; and (b) a nominated member of the joint venture notifies the Commissioner in the prescribed form before 1 April 2027.
+(2) An election made under section 57B(2) takes effect on 1 April 2026, or a later date notified by the joint venture, and cannot be revoked.
+(3) If the joint venture does not notify the Commissioner as required by subsection (1)﻿(b), but otherwise fulfils the criteria in subsection (1), the Commissioner may treat the joint venture as a flow-through joint venture with effect on a date the Commissioner determines.
+(4) The time frames set out in section 57B(2)﻿(b) and (3) do not apply for the purposes of this section.

 ## Schedule 1 — Non-taxable legislative charges